Nintendo Entertainment Analysis & Development: 1989–2003: Renamed to Entertainment Analysis & Development

-2003–2015: Restructure, new managers, and merger with SPD
+2004–2015: Restructure, new managers, and merger with SPD

-On September 30, 2003, as a result of a corporate restructure Nintendo was undergoing, in which several members of the Nintendo R&D1 and R&D2 were reassigned under Nintendo EAD, the department was consolidated into a division and began welcoming a new class of managers and producers.
-Hideki Konno, Katsuya Eguchi, Eiji Aonuma, Hiroyuki Kimura, and Tadashi Sugiyama were appointed project managers of their own groups within the Software Development Department; Shimizu was appointed project manager of the Tokyo Software Development Department, and Keizo Ota and Yasunari Nishida were appointed project managers of their own groups in the Technology Development Department.
+In 2004, as a result of a restructuring at Nintendo, several employees at R&D1 and R&D2 were reassigned to EAD, and the department was consolidated into a division, welcoming a new class of managers and producers.
+Tezuka became deputy general manager, and Eiji Aonuma, Konno, Shimizu, Tadashi Sugiyama, and Katsuya Eguchi became producers overseeing their own development teams.
+Keizo Ota and Yasunari Nishida were appointed project managers of their own groups in the Technology Development Department.

-In 2013, Katsuya Eguchi was promoted Department Manager of both Software Development Departments in Kyoto and Tokyo.
+In 2013, Eguchi was promoted to Department Manager of both Software Development Departments in Kyoto and Tokyo.
 As such, he left his role as Group Manager of Software Development Group No. 2, and was replaced by Hisashi Nogami.
 On June 18, 2014, the EAD Kyoto branch was moved from the Nintendo Central Office to the Nintendo Development Center in Kyoto.
 The building housed more than 1100 developers from all of Nintendo's internal research and development divisions, which included the Nintendo EAD, SPD, IRD and SDD divisions.

-On September 16, 2015, EAD merged with Nintendo Software Planning & Development into a single game development division, Entertainment Planning & Development (EPD).
-The move followed an internal restructuring of Nintendo executives and departments after the death of former president Satoru Iwata in July 2015.
+On September 16, 2015, during a restructuring overshadowed by the recent death of president Satoru Iwata, EAD merged with Nintendo Software Planning & Development, forming Entertainment Planning & Development (EPD).